b-rodrigues/rstats_lux/content/about.md

 ## Kevin Rosamont
 ![Kevin Rosamont][2]

-Data scientist interested in Data analysis and Visualisation
+Data scientist interested in Data analysis and Visualisation.

 I have a background in statistics with deep knowledge in statistical theory and techniques.
 I’ve also gained lots of experience in data mining through my working experience.
 What I'm doing in my daily life?
-Working in the public domain.
+Working in the public sector.

 Besides that, I'm a big soccer fan!
 Allez les bleus!